Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 Orange vs Villa Park or east-side comparisons.
 Families on the east side of Orange often care more about calmer streets, route simplicity, and campus feel than about the biggest possible provider pool.
 That is where Orange can work especially well as a balance point.

-If your child is younger or this is your first preschool search, it also helps to read When Should My Child Start Preschool? and Is My Child Ready for Preschool? before locking in a start date.
+If your child is still younger or you are deciding on timing, it also helps to read When Should My Child Start Preschool? and Is My Child Ready for Preschool? before locking in a start date.

 Frequently Asked Questions